-Taps And Drinking Water
+Taps and Drinking Water

 There are two kinds of taps in the plaza – one for drinking and the other for purification.

 When you see a tap, like in the photo above, you know it is not a drinking one.
 It is a washing station where Jews fill up a small silver or plastic double-handled jug and wash their hands.
 You can see the drinking fountain in the background of the photo above.
 There are many people near it, and there is also a sign in different languages.
-And in this context, I also want to mention that the green glass fence that appears in the top left corner.
+And in this context, I also want to mention that the green glass fence in the top left corner.
 That is the entrance to the restrooms.

-Are There Any Time Constraints?
+Are there any Time Constraints?